VPS

 When a packet matches a rule, it is assigned a target, which can be another chain or one of these special values:

-ACCEPT: allows the packet to pass.
+- ACCEPT: will allow the packet to pass through.

-INPUT: controls packets coming into the server.
+- INPUT: controls incoming packets to the server.

-FORWARD: filters incoming packets that will be forwarded elsewhere.
+- FORWARD: filters incoming packets that will be forwarded elsewhere.

-OUTPUT: filters packets leaving your server.
+- OUTPUT: filters packets going out from your server.

 How to Install and Use the Linux Iptables Firewall